 SOLIDARITY, PARTNERSHIPS AND COOPERATION

 Athlete commissions or committees are different from sports trade unions.
-As internal bodies, they tend to be funded by sport organizations themselves and often have no separate staff or budget.
-Their remit tends to be limited to sportsspecific issues.
-Whilst it may be helpful for some of the Olympic sports to set up their own athletes’ bodies, they will always be limited in their ability to effectively represent athletes, especially in disputes with federations.
+As internal bodies, they tend to be funded by sport organisations themselves and often have no separate staff or budget.
+Whilst it may be helpful for some of the Olympic sports to set up their own athletes’ bodies, they will always be limited in their ability to effectively represent athletes, especially in a potential conflict with sport organisations they are a part of.
 Furthermore, they are not able to reach Collective Bargaining Agreements or engage in social dialogue.

-Many examples have shown, that where the player unions are strong and the federations, leagues and clubs actively engage with these organizations, the sport is thriving, to the benefit of all the stakeholders involved.
+Many examples have shown that where the player unions are strong and the federations, leagues and clubs actively engage with these organisations, the sport is thriving, to the benefit of all the stakeholders involved.